 Statistical power estimates were performed for the projected final sample size of 264 students.
-Based on existing literature 126 and pilot data collected by our group, we assume an initial prevalence for psychiatric morbidity of ~30% and increasing incidence of ~10%.
-The projected sample size will have greater than 80% power (at $\alpha = 0.05$) to provide informatively narrow confidence intervals for these rates and to detect differences in the range of 11-19 percentage points both cross-sectionally and over time (Hypothesis 1).
-The sample size will be able to detect effect sizes equivalent to odds ratios ≥ 2.2 (Cohen's d ≥ 0.48), corresponding to minimal between-group differences (e.g., males vs. females) well in line with other studies in this field, and are sufficient to examine factors affecting state or severity through regression models (Hypothesis 2&3).
-Further, the projected final sample size will provide >90% power to replicate univariate associations between distress, behavioural, biological, and performance variables (r = 0.31 - 0.77) as detected in preliminary data (Hypothesis 4), and >80% power for multivariate associations in regression modelling.
+Based on existing literature ^{1 2 6} and pilot data collected by our group, we assume an initial prevalence for psychiatric morbidity of ~30% and increasing incidence of ~10%.
+The projected sample size will have greater than 80% power (at α=0.05) to provide informatively narrow CIs for these rates and to detect differences in the range of 11-19 percentage points both cross-sectionally and over time (hypothesis 1).
+The sample size will be able to detect effect sizes equivalent to ORs ≥2.2 (Cohen's d≥0.48), corresponding to minimal between-group differences (eg, males vs females) well in line with other studies in this field, and is sufficient to examine factors affecting state or severity through regression models (hypothesis 2 and 3).
+Further, the projected final sample size will provide >90% power to replicate univariate associations between distress, behavioural, biological and performance variables (r=0.31-0.77) as detected in preliminary data (hypothesis 4) and >80% power for multivariate associations in regression modelling.